DWORDLARK/Server-Info-Display/Readme.txt

 Filters_List_5=
 Filters_List_6=

-*If only Cooperative should be shown in list, add keywords: Deathmatch, Objectives, Occupation *Order and case are not critical.
+*If only Cooperative should be shown in list #1:

+Filters_List_1= Deathmatch, Objectives, Occupation

+*Order or case is not critical.

 Filter keywords:
 Cooperative, Deathmatch, Objectives, Occupation